chrisrobingeorge-ai/alberta_ballet_title_scoring_app.py/video_script_5min.md

 **[Scene: Calendar highlighting months, winter holiday imagery]**

 Timing matters.
-A family-friendly ballet like The Nutcracker performs differently in December than it would in March.
+A family-friendly ballet performs differently in December than it would in March.
 The app learns category-specific seasonality from historical data and applies those patterns to future scheduling decisions.

 Month-by-month adjustments ensure predictions reflect real-world demand fluctuations.
 The system knows that February is shoulder season, that holiday programming gets a boost, and that certain categories thrive in specific windows.